JFeuchter/fe-assigment/README.md

 Implement a custom cart solution that showcases the current state of the cart
   - Should reflect the currently added products and their quantities
   - Remove button should remove that particular product from the Cart
+  - The Cart should be persistent and the products should remain in the Cart upon page reload

 ### Querying the mock database
   Product list can be retrieved from http://localhost:5000/products, in order to be able to provide pagination, the following params can be used: `_page` and `_limit`, for example `http://localhost:5000/products?_page=1&_limit=10`